Professor Emeritus of Strategy and Leadership

-Balaji S. Chakravarthy is Professor of Strategy Leadership and Execution.
+Bala Chakravarthy is Professor Emeritus of Strategy and Leadership.
 He held the Shell Chair in Sustainable Business Growth at IMD from 2003 to 2012.
-Professor Chakravarthy’s research, teaching and consulting interests cover three related areas: managing the global enterprise (with a focus on companies from BRIC countries), strategies for sustainable business growth and their execution, and mastering leadership dilemmas.
+His research, teaching, and consulting interests cover three related areas: managing the global enterprise (with a focus on companies from emerging markets), strategies for sustainable business growth and their execution, and mastering leadership dilemmas.

-Professor Chakravarthy is an active top management consultant and executive education specialist.
-He has worked with a number of leading multinationals around the world and has won numerous awards for excellence in teaching throughout his career.
+As an active top management consultant and executive education specialist, he has worked with many leading multinationals around the world on their transformation journeys and has won numerous awards throughout his career for excellence in teaching.

-Bala Chakravarthy has served or currently serves on the editorial boards of the Management Science, Strategic Management Journal, Long Range Planning Journal and Strategy and Leadership.
-He is an inaugural Fellow of the International Strategic Management Society (SMS).
-He also served as a member of the Board of Directors of that society from 1999-2004.
+Chakravarthy has also served, or currently serves, on the editorial boards of Management Science, Strategic Management Journal, Long Range Planning Journal, and Strategy and Leadership.
+He was appointed an inaugural Fellow of the International Strategic Management Society (SMS), in recognition of his contributions to the field of strategic management and served as a member of the Board of Directors of the SMS from 1999-2004.